Case Studies

 SUZANNE BARCLAY LEVINE

-Suzanne Barclay Levine’s first symptoms of neurological decline came in late 2016, age 71, with personality changes.
+Suzanne’s first symptoms of neurological decline came in late 2016, age 71, with personality changes.
 She became more judgmental and would speak without a “filter”.
-Her judgement also seemed to be impaired.
 In March 2018, Suzanne drove her car forward into the garage wall, explaining afterwards that she thought the car was in reverse.
 She didn’t stop driving until a year later.

-A neurological evaluation in August 2019 concluded with a diagnosis of frontotemporal dementia (FTD) with parkinsonian features, though Alzheimer’s Disease and ALS (amyotrophic lateral sclerosis, also called motor neuron disease or MND) were not completely ruled out.
+A neurological evaluation in August 2019 concluded with a diagnosis of frontotemporal dementia (FTD) with parkinsonian features, though Alzheimer’s and ALS (amyotrophic lateral sclerosis, also called motor neuron disease) were not completely ruled out.
 Trials of dementia medications, Parkinson’s medications, cannabidiol, and antidepressants were not helpful.
-Following a minor fall, Suzanne was afraid to stay home alone and a caregiver was hired during the day.
+Following a minor fall, Suzanne was afraid to stay home alone and a caregiver was hired.
+By October 2019, Suzanne had become almost totally nonverbal.
+She had lost interest in most things, slept a great deal, became less diligent about hygiene, and had diminished appetite.

 Suzanne moved to an assisted living facility in mid-December, but was able to visit her son for three days at Christmas.
 At the end of the year Suzanne went to the hospital in respiratory distress and was placed on oxygen.
 She was subsequently moved to a hospice facility and passed away in January 2020.